-- Detailed information about journal style can be found in the Style Guide; if accepted, your manuscript may be modified to follow this by a copy editor. - Manuscripts should be in British English and use a simple and consistent written style. - Please follow the general layout of headings and design elements, but it is not necessary to format your text exactly.
-For example, please do not use ditto marks in the reference list. - Avoid long, complicated sentences and unusual words and phrases.
+- It is not necessary to format your text exactly following journal style.
+If accepted, your manuscript may be modified to follow journal style by a copy editor. - Manuscripts should be in British English and use a simple and consistent written style. - For example, please do not use ditto marks in the reference list. - Please limit your main text to three levels of heading (plus taxon name headings in any systematic section). - Avoid long, complicated sentences and unusual words and phrases.
 Ideally articles should be read easily by those whose first language is not English. - Footnotes are not allowed except in tables. - All chronostratigraphical and geochronological names should follow the International Committee on Stratigraphy standard in conjunction with regional equivalents where appropriate.
 Regional schemes (including British ones) should not be used in isolation.